Home

 The next phase of DeFi will likely be shaped by protocols that combine real usage, deep liquidity, sustainable revenue, strong security and regulatory resilience.

 The market is becoming more mature, but also more complex.
-Hyperliquid, Aave, stablecoins, RWAs, BTCFi, AI security, MiCA, the GENIUS Act and Bitcoin treasury risk are not isolated stories.
+Hyperliquid, Aave, stablecoins, RWAs, BTCFi, AI security, MiCA, Open USD, Robinhood Chain, BNB Chain and Bitcoin treasury risk are not isolated stories.
 Together, they show that decentralized finance is becoming part of a larger financial infrastructure shift.

-For investors, builders and readers following decentralized finance news, the challenge is no longer only to find the next narrative.
+For investors, builders and readers following latest DeFi news, the challenge is no longer only to find the next narrative.
 It is to understand which protocols, assets and ecosystems can survive volatility, hacks, regulatory pressure and liquidity shocks.

 🔎 Explore more: